 – The pool is filled with water from the well which looks dirty and whilst the water is clean and has been treated with chlorine, it’s not ideal.
 The same goes for the water from the basin tap.
 When I have the option of swimming in salt water I don’t see the point of swimming in a chlorinated pool.

 – Depending on your preferences there are much better choices and for me the island of Ile Aux Natte Island has more to offer in terms of that quintessential island experience

 The hotel will help you organise different activities which is perfect for those who either don’t speak the language (French or Malagasy), don’t mind paying extra for the hotel to handle the arrangements or just want an easy life.
 These include a whale photo Safari (June to September), scuba diving, quad bikes, hiring scooters and sport fishing.

-The first evening after arrival we wondered down to Chez Nath which is run by an Italian woman named Nathalie who set up her business 2 years ago employing only locals.
+The first evening after arrival we wondered down to Chez Nath which is run by an Italian woman named Nathalie who set up her business in Ile Sainte Marie two years ago employing only locals.
 She offers beautiful bungalows at a reasonable price and as she speaks French, English and Italian she is a great source of information for a new arrival.
 Be sure to test one of her famous pizzas as the chef practices black magic cooking in the kitchen and the fire oven gives the crust a beautiful finish.
 The place has a lovely homely feel and her friendly nature and cheeky dogs will help you relax instantly.
 Be sure to take Peewee for a walk along the beach as he makes for great company.